Cem Adrian: Career beginnings

 In 2003, he worked as a soloist and dancer for the group Mystica.
 In February 2005, he released his first album, Ben Bu Şarkıyı Sana Yazdım.
 This album includes the songs which Adrian had recorded by himself between 1997 and 2003 in Edirne.
 In January 2006, he started working on his second self-produced album.
 Aşk Bu Gece Şehri Terk Etti, which contained 13 songs written by himself, was released in December 2006.
 Artists Umay Umay, Denizhan and Suicide were featured on three of the album's songs.

 In 2008 he released two albums, Seçkiler (Essentials) and Emir, and produced the music for Abdullah Oğuz's film Sıcak, where he also played the role of a young imam.

 Recent years

-On 30 December 2015, his first single album İlk ve Son Kez, which contained two songs, was released on internet.
+On 30 December 2015, his first single album İlk ve Son Kez, which contained two songs, was released on the internet.
 One of the songs was "İlk ve Son Kez", which was previously published, while the other was a new version of "Sessizce", which was originally included in the album Aşk Bu Gece Şehri Terk Etti.

 On 21 January 2016, his album Seçkiler 2 was released by Dokuz Sekiz Müzik.
 In September 2016, he announced the release date of his album Tuz Buz to be September 2017, but it was eventually released in November 2017.

 In 2017, to raise money for a child's surgery, Adrian together with Manuş Baba, Ceylan Ertem, Mabel Matiz and Derya Köroğlu gave a concert under the title "Bir Çocuk İçin Şarkılar (Songs for a Child)".